Federal legislation

 Prohibition on the Purchase of Residential Property by Non-Canadians Act

 Determines whether a non-Canadian can buy at all.
-National scope, applies to Census Metropolitan / Agglomeration areas only.
-Effective Jan 2023 — in force through Jan 2027 under current legislation.
-Penalties up to $10,000 plus a court order to sell at no profit.
+National scope, applies only inside Census Metropolitan Areas and Census Agglomerations (the urban areas defined by Statistics Canada).
+Effective January 1, 2023; extended once to January 1, 2025, then again to January 1, 2027.
+Penalty up to $10,000 plus a court order to sell at no profit.
+(Status — verified May 9, 2026.)

 BC provincial — the tax